 4. Eggs and cholesterol

 The myth that cholesterol causes heart disease has scared many of us from eating eggs regularly.
 Although some studies have found a link between eating eggs and heart disease, there may be other reasons for these findings.
-For example, the foods people typically eat with eggs, such as bacon, sausage and ham, may do more to boost heart disease risk than eggs do.
+For example, the foods we typically eat along with eggs, such as refined carbohydrates, refined oils or sugar, may boost heart disease risk more than eggs.

 The bottom line: